bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `QC`

-Prerequisites: TIME
+Prerequisites: Time domain only (TIME)

 Description:
-Software quadrature phase detection is performed.
+`QC` performs software quadrature phase correction.
 The cross correlation coefficient between the real and imaginary buffers is obtained and the appropriate fraction of the imaginary buffer subtracted from the real buffer.
 ## QUIT
 Quit acquisition